top of page

 Activity in Ukraine

-Most recently, following a very successful appeal to our donors shortly after the start of the war in Ukraine in 2022, Susila Dharma Britain has provided support to ICDP in Ukraine.
-ICDP had already been working in Ukraine since 1998 and established strong links there, including a collaboration with UNICEF.
+Recently, following a very successful appeal to our donors shortly after the start of the war in Ukraine in 2022, Susila Dharma Britain has provided support to ICDP in Ukraine.
+ICDP had already been working in the country since 1998 and established strong links there, including a collaboration with UNICEF.
 The ICDP has trained many facilitators in the country, but due to the conflict with Russia, several of them have been unable to work consistently and their home situations have become very unstable.
-We offered financial support to help them and others to carry out their work in their local settings.
+We offered financial support to help them and others to carry out their work in their local settings, adapting their programmes to work in challenging situations.

 Some facilitators have remained in Kyiv, Kharkiv and other frontline towns and cities, continuing to support parents and families where they can.
 Their activities include consultations with parents on how to communicate with children, crisis counselling, dealing with trauma and direct activities with children.